NxtGen-Arena/SFDCDev401/Documentation/OOPS-in-Apex/Abstraction.md

 **Abstract classes can provide default implementations for methods:** Since Java 8, abstract classes can provide default implementations for methods.
 These methods can be overridden by the inheriting classes, but they provide a default behaviour that can be used if no overriding is needed.

 **Abstract classes can have final methods:** Abstract classes can also have final methods that cannot be overridden by the inheriting classes.
 This can be useful if the abstract class wants to enforce a specific behaviour that should not be changed by the inheriting classes.

+## Summary
+* Define: public abstract class MyAbstractClass {}.
+* Use: public class MyChildClass extends MyAbstractClass {}.
+* child classes inherit all the methods and properties of the extended class.
+* can contain virtual and abstract methods.
+* abstract class is child super-type.
+* cannot be initialized.
+* class can extend only one abstract class.

 <h2> References and Further Reading </h2>
 1. Refer Sample Class - /OOPS in Apex/Abstraction